dehesa/finance-ig/README.md

 -   Create an in-memory or file database with the `DB` instance.
     <br>The database is _work in progress_; currently only supporting price resolutions of one minute.

-Although you can cherry pick which service to use, it might be simpler to let the convenience `Services` to initialize all subservices for you.
+Although you can cherry pick which service to use, it might be simpler to let the convenience `Services` initialize all subservices for you.
 To log in you need:

 -   an _API key_.
     <br>You can get one from someone that has an IG application, or you can [generate your own](https://labs.ig.com/gettingstarted); e.g. `a12345bc67890d12345e6789fg0hi123j4567890`.